Your support helps keep this blog running! Secure payments via Paypal and Stripe.

 }

 Finally, we create the JS folder under your child theme.
 Then add modalSetup.js under the JS folder.
-Next, you add the code below into modalSetup.js.
+Next, you add the code below to modalSetup.js.

 jQuery(document).ready(function ($) {